MortalWombat-repo/Document_QA_with_FAISS/README.md

   This mode also follows the same logic as user-based option.
   You need to record your session id for authentication in Streamlit.

-### Streamlit app
+### Streamlit App
 You have a fully functional Streamlit frontend when ran in Docker or outside of it as explained earlier.
 To access Streamlit on your localhost, either look for a link in the terminal output when first running your Docker container or enter into your browser:
 ```
 http://localhost:8000
 ```
 Unfortunately, even though it is an active issue that is being worked on, there is still no https support in streamlit.
-One might try running nginx as a reverse proxy to remedy that but it is a tiring endeavour, which I do not recommend.
+One might try running nginx as a reverse proxy to remedy that, but that is complex and not recommended for this setup.

-##Video Demonstration
+## Video Demonstration